symfony/symfony-docs/string.rst

-The ``EmojiTransliterator`` also provides special locales that convert emojis to short codes and vice versa in specific platforms, such as GitHub and Slack.
+The ``EmojiTransliterator`` also provides special locales that convert emojis to short codes and vice versa in specific platforms, such as GitHub, Gitlab and Slack.

 GitHub Emoji Transliteration
 ............................